Morality: Realism and anti-realism

 Some forms of non-cognitivism and ethical subjectivism, while considered anti-realist in the robust sense used here, are considered realist in the sense synonymous with moral universalism.
 For example, universal prescriptivism is a universalist form of non-cognitivism which claims that morality is derived from reasoning about implied imperatives, and divine command theory and ideal observer theory are universalist forms of ethical subjectivism which claim that morality is derived from the edicts of a god or the hypothetical decrees of a perfectly rational being, respectively.

 Anthropology

 Morality with practical reasoning

 Practical reason is necessary for the moral agency but it is not a sufficient condition for moral agency.
 Real life issues that need solutions do need both rationality and emotion to be sufficiently moral.
 One uses rationality as a pathway to the ultimate decision, but the environment and emotions towards the environment at the moment must be a factor for the result to be truly moral, as morality is subject to culture.
 Something can only be morally acceptable if the culture as a whole has accepted this to be true.
-Practical reason and relevant emotional considerations are both considered important for a decision to be moral.
+Both practical reason and relevant emotional factors are acknowledged as significant in determining the morality of a decision.